-For any business that’s investing in their marketing, they want to get the most bang for their buck.
+For any business that’s investing in new marketing tactics, they want to get the most bang for their buck.
 Utilizing digital marketing funnels is the key to reaching a wider audience and getting the best conversion rate on your marketing efforts.

 But here’s the problem:

-Simply throwing money at paid ads or social media marketing won’t generate the results that you want if you don’t have a strong foundation, a consistent traffic source and strategy, and a tested sales funnel that works to turn that traffic into leads.
+Simply throwing money at paid ads or social media marketing won’t generate the results that you want if you don’t have a strong foundation.
+You need a consistent traffic source and strategy, and a tested sales funnel that works to turn that traffic into leads.

 Here are three reasons why your business needs a digital marketing funnel:

 - You gain a better understanding of your target audience.
 Through building a digital marketing sales funnel, you may get multiple opportunities to dig into what makes potential buyers really tick, and then hone in on your brand messaging so it speaks directly to what they need and want.